Louisa Lytton: Theatre

 In 2001, Lytton was in a musical production of Les Misérables, and played the leading role in the musical, Annie.

 In September 2012, Lytton was in the stage show A Broken Rose, playing the lead character Maria.

 Lytton performed in the Peter Pan Pantomime at the Milton Keynes Theatre in 2008, and again at the Deco Theatre, Northampton in 2009.
 The same year, she joined the British Shakespeare Company to tour the UK and Prague, playing Cobweb (a fairy) in A Midsummer Night's Dream, and Hero in Much Ado About Nothing.
 Her other theatre credits include playing Debs in the Boogie Nights UK tour (Jan – April 2013), Princess Aurora in the pantomime Sleeping Beauty at the Hazlitt Theatre (2017), and Betty Rizzo in a UK tour of the musical Grease (2017–2018).

 In April 2022, Lytton returned to work following her maternity leave, by giving a theatrical performance at Theatre Royal, Windsor, where she was praised by many fans and critics alike.
 In 2023, Lytton played Jenny in 2:22 A Ghost Story.
+In 2025, she starred as Rachel Dawson in a UK tour of The Girl on the Train.
+In 2026, she appeared as Meg in the play The Battle.

 Personal life

 When she was younger, Lytton dated singer Aston Merrygold.
 In February 2011, she received a 14-month driving ban and was fined £350 after being arrested for drink driving the previous month.

 In 2017, Lytton began a relationship with businessman Ben Bhanvra, after the pair met through a mutual friend.
 The pair got engaged on 7 February 2019, on Lytton's 30th birthday.
-In March 2021, the couple announced that their first child is due later in the year.
+In March 2021, the couple announced that their first child was due later in the year.
 Their daughter was born on 30 August 2021.
 On 9 July 2022, Lytton married Bhanvra in a private ceremony in Italy, attended by ninety guests, including EastEnders co-stars James Bye, Lacey Turner, Mohammed George and Zaraah Abrahams.